ChapelR/harlowe-audio/docs/README.md

 # Getting Started

+**Warning**: Still in Alpha.
+Do not use in production.

+If you just need some audio and don't need anything too complex, start at [Installation](#installation) and then read some of the [examples](#detailed-examples) to see if what you want to do is covered.
+If you want anything more complex than that, or if you have grand, complex ideas, you'll need to read the whole thing.

 ## Introduction

 This is an audio library designed for the [Twine 2](https://twinery.org/) story format [Harlowe (v2.1.0 or later)](https://twine2.neocities.org/).
 It is the successor [to howler-for-harlowe](https://github.com/ChapelR/howler-for-harlowe) which will likely not be seeing any further updates.